The standard MD program at Harvard Medical School takes four years to complete; however, students may apply to postpone graduation for a year if they:

 Initial consultation with the Academic Society

 Students must demonstrate how they will support themselves financially during the additional year; a meeting with a representative of the Financial Aid Office is mandatory for students who receive financial aid.
-Competitive funding for such years through a research assistantship, traveling fellowship, or other mechanism may be pursued through the Scholars in Medicine Office.
+Competitive funding for such years through a research assistantship, traveling fellowship, or other mechanism may be pursued through the Office of Scholarly Engagement.

 Timing of the additional academic year